GDSC-BMU/gdsc-website/README.md

 This is the repo for building the website for GDSC-BMU

 ## How to run
+- Fork the repository
+- Clone the repository using `git clone`
 - make sure you have node setup up in your system
 - navigate to the `website` folder
-- open terminal and run `npm i` and `npm run dev`
+- open terminal and run `npm i` and then `npm run dev`

 ## How to contribute
-- Fork the repository
-- Clone the repository using `git clone`
 - Make your changes
 - step 1 `git add .`
 - Commit and push your changes using `git commit -m "<your-commit-message>"` and `git push`